pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       * If ``stream`` is given, then the document is created from memory and either ``filename`` or ``filetype`` must indicate its type.
       * If ``stream`` is ``None``, then a document is created from a file given by ``filename``.
 Its type is inferred from the extension, which can be overruled by specifying ``filetype``.

-      :arg str|pathlib filename: A UTF-8 string or ``pathlib`` object containing a file path (or a file type, see below).
+      :arg str,pathlib filename: A UTF-8 string or ``pathlib`` object containing a file path (or a file type, see below).

-      :arg bytes|bytearray|BytesIO stream: A memory area containing a supported document.
+      :arg bytes,bytearray,BytesIO stream: A memory area containing a supported document.
 Its type **must** be specified by either ``filename`` or ``filetype``.

          .. versionchanged:: 1.14.13
             ``io.BytesIO`` is now also supported.

       :arg str filetype: A string specifying the type of document.
 This may be something looking like a filename (e.g. ``"x.pdf"``), in which case MuPDF uses the extension to determine the type, or a mime type like ``application/pdf``.
 Just using strings like ``"pdf"`` will also work.

-      :arg rect-like rect: a rectangle specifying the desired page size.
+      :arg rect_like rect: a rectangle specifying the desired page size.
 This parameter is only meaningful for documents with a variable page layout ("reflowable" documents), like e-books or HTML, and ignored otherwise.
 If specified, it must be a non-empty, finite rectangle with top-left coordinates (0, 0).
 Together with parameter ``fontsize``, each page will be accordingly laid out and hence also determine the number of pages.

       :arg float width: may used together with ``height`` as an alternative to ``rect`` to specify layout information.